Everything you need to know about logo families

 03 Memorability

-If you can use your logo in it’s simplest form and people start to make that connection to your brand, that is a good sign!
+If you can use your logo in it’s simplest form and people start to make that connection back to your brand, that is a good sign!

 Example: Think about Nike—when they first launched their brand to the world people did not know them for the famous Nike swoosh that people know them for today.
 Now they can include that logo mark on shoes, apparel, etc for an immediate connection to their brand.